-As per the Washington’s Department of Health, the following outline serves as a guide on how to register for a medical marijuana card:
+As per Washington’s Department of Health, the following outline serves as a guide on how to register for a medical marijuana card:

-1. Patients must be a resident in the state of Washington with proof of residency.
+1. Patients must be a resident of the state of Washington with proof of residency.
 If you do not have a Washington I.D. an out of state I.D., passport, or other photo I.D. with proof of residency such as bank statement, utility bill, etc is acceptable.

 2. Patients must be at least 21 years of age.

 3. Patients are required to obtain legitimate medical records or documentation from their primary care physician describing the diagnosis of their qualifying condition — *Learn how to request your medical records